 The Review is considering contemporary issues and challenges in the management of dangerous goods including emerging risks and issues and their impact on the safety of people and property.

-The primary purpose of this public consultation is to facilitate broader public discussion about the management of dangerous goods in Victoria.
+The primary purpose of the public consultation phase was to facilitate broader public discussion about the management of dangerous goods in Victoria.

 Contains the full Consultation Paper